al3xvndra/My_Diary_Project/README.md

 ## CRUD Operations

-- Create: only admin can create the blog posts.
+- Create: only the admin can create the blog posts.
 - Read: both users and admin can read blog posts and comments.
-- Update: only admin can modify existing blog posts and comments.
+- Update: only the admin can modify existing blog posts and comments.
-- Delete: only admin can remove blog posts and comments.
+- Delete: only the admin can remove blog posts and comments.

 ## Features

-Review filter: Admin can filter through received reviews, based on their star-rate and the name of the author.
+Review filter: Admin can filter through received reviews, based on their star rate and the name of the author.

 Blog Interaction: Users can read blog posts and interact through comments.

-Admin Interface: Allows for creating and managing blog posts,comments and feedback.
+Admin Interface: Allows for creating and managing blog posts, comments, and feedback.

 ## Architecture